 Capital on Tap Business Credit Card: Best for small-business owners seeking a high credit limit

 The Capital on Tap Business card is a business card with a basic rewards program: You’ll earn 1.5 percent cash back on all purchases that you make.
 That’s a cash-back program that’s easy to understand, and as a small-business owner, you won’t have to spend time determining which spending categories will earn you the most cash back.
 But compared to other rewards programs found with other business credit cards, this one isn’t especially generous.
 Some of the best small-business credit cards offer a higher percentage of cash back.

-The card also doesn’t offer a welcome bonus, but on the plus side, you can qualify for a credit limit as high as $50,000.
+The card doesn’t offer high rewards rates, but on the plus side, you may qualify for a credit limit as high as $50,000.
 That’s a generous limit and can come in handy for business owners who often struggle with their cash flow.

-Depending on your creditworthiness, you can qualify for a variable APR of 9.99 percent.
-That’s one of the lowest interest rates around for a business card.
+Depending on your creditworthiness, you can qualify for a variable APR of 17.74%.
+That’s one of the lower interest rates around for a business card.
 But if your credit features some dings?
-Your APR can rise as high as 34.99 percent, which could be costly if you carry a balance.
+Your APR can rise as high as 35.99 percent, which could be costly if you carry a balance.

 - Credit limit as high as $50,000